Working at height in Westminster

 The Westminster building portfolio

 What we test on a typical Westminster engagement reflects the wider commercial geography of the town.
 On the ground we cover government estate (Parliament, Whitehall), corporate headquarters and commercial offices, and listed and heritage buildings (extensive) alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications on the government and West End stock, fixings into the weathered masonry of listed facades, and the listed-building consent constraints that bear on almost any replacement in the borough.
+Each defect is photographed, located on the roof plan, and weighed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system is older than the current standards, against the British Standard for that type of system.
+The findings come together as a single written compliance pack that meets internal H&S review, external insurer scrutiny, and any incoming audit in one place.

 Areas of Westminster we regularly attend